Samara Marinelli - Singing, Violin and Viola Tuition

-Samara Marinelli started teaching in 2007 whilst at the University of Queensland studying a dual degree, Bachelor of Music/Bachelor of Education majoring in Viola.
+Samara Marinelli started teaching in 2007 whilst studying Music at the University of Queensland.
 Samara has a great interest in developing the musical skills of her students, and helping them to achieve their musical goals.
 Samara is regularly educating herself to better her teaching skills, and is currently partaking in further education and professional development.

-In 2016, as well as teaching students privately, Samara is employed as a Strings Tutor at Ipswich Grammar School and as a Senior Tutor with the Australian Girls Choir.
-Samara has previously taught at A.B.
+In 2018, as well as teaching students privately, Samara is employed as a Strings and Singing Teacher at Canterbury College, and as a Senior Tutor with the Australian Girls Choir.
+Samara has previously taught at Ipswich Grammar School, A.B.
 Paterson College, Hillcrest College, Northpine Christian College and Bethany Lutheran Primary School.
 Samara has also taught group music and singing at many dance schools in the Ipswich and Gold Coast regions, and has worked as a Musical Director for Brisbane musical theatre companies.

 Samara also regularly performs as a musician and singer, playing Viola with the Brisbane based ADY Ensemble, singing in her self-devised show at the 2015 Queensland Cabaret Festival at the Judith Wright Centre, and as a guest singer at the Ipswich season of Women in Voice at the Ipswich Civic Centre.